-As it was customary for every Jew to learn a trade, Paul learnt tent-making or general leather work which probably could be his father's or general family business.
-He was sent to study under the most famous Jewish Rabbi, Gamaliel, in the Hillel school at Jerusalem at around age 12/13.192 It is arguable that his family would have not been so pleased with him after investing much on him as a son of a Pharisee Jew, trained to be a reputable Rabbi, Paul would later trade everything just for the joy of coming to the saving knowledge of Jesus Christ.
+to study under the most famous Jewish Rabbi, Gamaliel, in the Hillel school at Jerusalem at around age 12/13.8 It is arguable that his family would have not been so pleased with him after investing much on him as a son of a Pharisee Jew, trained to be a reputable Rabbi, Paul would later trade everything just for the joy of coming to the saving knowledge of Jesus Christ.

-The extent his family had lived in Tarsus is subject to argument but evidently, the family business of tent-making or perhaps, general leatherworks thrived; of course, Cilicia was famous for its goats' hair production.193 From the look of things, Paul's family was satisfactorily rich.
-However, this picture appears not fitting as to why the apostle himself was poor, and had to work for his livelihood as a tentmaker even as did every other Cilicians or Tarsians (Acts 18:3; 20:33ff; cf 1 Cor 9:15; 1 Thessalonians 2:9; 2 Thessalonians 3:8).
+The extent his family had lived in Tarsus is subject to argument but evidently, the family business of tent-making or perhaps, general leatherworks thrived; of course, Cilicia was famous for its goats' hair production.9 From the look of things, Paul's family was satisfactorily rich.
+However, this picture appears not fitting as to why the apostle himself was poor, and had to work for his livelihood as a tent-maker even as did every other Cilicians or Tarsians (Acts 18:3; 20:33ff; cf 1 Cor 9:15; 1 Thessalonians 2:9; 2 Thessalonians 3:8).
 Notwithstanding, according to A. J. Maclean, the prosperity of the family is seen from the fact that later, apostle Paul clearly was treated fairly.
 He enthused that other than his sister's son role - a sign of family's backup - in saving his life (Acts 23:16), the whole story of the imprisonment in Palestine and Rome and of the voyage to Italy proves that he was a prisoner of distinction.
-This could
+This could come only from the possession of some wealth and arguably from family influence.10